outdoor trinidad logo.gif (5127 bytes)

 erin beach condensed.jpg (43737 bytes)

 Erin Bay has one of the most picturesque beaches in Trinidad with a vista that typifies the dream of a Caribbean beach.
 This is a long flat beach with powdery white sand edged by an aquamarine sea.
 It is a photographer’s delight with fishing boats drawn up on the sand at low tide and some floating in the water, while on the shore egrets and gulls can be seen wading in the pools left by the retreating tide.
-See the photo gallery for more pictures of Erin Beach (enter Erin in the search field).

 Going to this beach is one of those occasions when the drive is a pleasure, taking you through numerous small villages and towns.
 You go past Siparia, Palo Seco and Rancho Quemado.
-Along the route are constant reminders of Trinidad’s petroleum exploration past (see Picture Gallery).
+Along the route are constant reminders of Trinidad’s petroleum exploration past.
 The beach is on the Siparia Erin Road and you turn left just after the St Francis of Assisi Roman Catholic Church and just before the Police Station.
 Erin is believed to have been settled by the Amerindians around 500 AD.
 The name however is a Spanish word as there were Spanish settlers in this area and the St. Francis of Assisi church was originally established in 1758.
 For some, the area is called San Francique in the French version of the name as a result of French settlers who planted cocoa, coffee and cotton in this area.
 A short drive along the road takes you past the Fishing Depot, where fish is on sale every day, and then directly onto the shore.

 erin beach fish depot compressed.jpg (61899 bytes)